genesiscommunitysuccess/docs/docs/03_server/05_access-control/04_sso_authentication.md

 }
 ```

-And for OIDC providers with custom logout mechanism the sample belowe can be used:
+And for OIDC providers with a custom logout mechanism, the sample below can be used:

 ```kotlin title='specifying logout endpoint for vendor specific logout'
 oidc {